 6. Wedding Insurance.
 Your venue may have suggested general liability insurance to protect against a slip and fall injury or some kind of property damage.
 What about an insurance policy that protects against losses caused by rescheduling due to a future stay-at-home order?

 I reached our insurance agent, who handles thousands of clients throughout the region.
-Though there might some insurance companies who are offering Covid-19 protection, all those he contacted were not doing so.
+Though there might be some insurance companies who are offering Covid-19 protection, all those he contacted were not doing so.
 Further, those who were writing wedding insurance policies were explicitly excluding Covid-19 related losses.
 The concern on their part is that, with health officials predicting the potential for successive waves of the virus, it is not an unforeseen potential loss.
 (As an example, you can’t buy flood insurance when a hurricane is already approaching.)
 Also, there is no historical record from which an insurance company can calculate their risk-vs-premium ratio, the basis of any insurance policy.

 7. We Are Here To Help.
 If you have any further questions about rescheduling, please contact me at email@example.com and hopefully I, or a member of our team, can be of assistance.